AlekseyFursenko/YourHomeWork/GitTutorial.md

 List commits that are reachable by following the parent links from the given commit(s), but exclude commits that are reachable from the one(s) given with a ^ in front of them.
 The output is given in reverse chronological order by default.

+--graph
+Draw a text-based graphical representation of the commit history on the left hand side of the output.
+This may cause extra lines to be printed in between commits, in order for the graph history to be drawn properly.

 You can see all of the options with *git log* in **[git-scm's documentation](https://git-scm.com/docs/git-log)**